A Comprehensive Review: Impacts of Extreme Temperatures due to Climate Change on Power Grid Infrastructure and Operation: SUBSTATION GRID EQUIPMENT IMPACTS

 \subsection{Switchgear Panels and Control Panels}

-Switchgear is a class of equipment that house many different critical components in a substation, switchyard or key locations where multiple paths of the power network interface.
-There is a class of switchgear that is indoors that is shielded from the environmental conditions to some extent, but there is a class of switchgear that is outdoor and are prone to impacts of environmental conditions.
-In medium voltage and low voltage systems the outdoor switchgear is often metal enclosed switchgear.
-These typically provide weather proof housing, however, cannot eliminate the impacts of extreme heat and extreme cold caused by heat domes and polar vortexes or winter storms.
+Switchgear is a class of equipment that houses many different critical components in a substation, switchyard, or other key locations where multiple paths of the power network interface.
+Indoor switchgear is shielded from the environmental conditions to some extent, but outdoor switchgear is prone to impacts of environmental conditions.
+In medium-voltage and low-voltage systems, the outdoor switchgear is often metal enclosed.
+These ``weather-proof'' housings, however, cannot eliminate the impacts of extreme heat and extreme cold caused by heat domes and polar vortices or winter storms.

-There is also outdoor switchgear is typically located in substations for protecting / managing key substation equipment like transformers, circuit breakers \cite{sg_1}.
-The radiators and oil pumps are all dedicated low voltage auxiliary components like motors that are managed with their own switchgear these are also called as the control cabinets mounted either on the transformer or near the transformer (\ref{fig:panelvicinity}).
+There is also outdoor switchgear, typically located in substations, for protecting/managing key substation equipment like transformers and circuit breakers \cite{sg_1}.
+The radiators and oil pumps are all dedicated low-voltage auxiliary components like motors that are managed with their own switchgear.
+These are also called the control cabinets, and are mounted either on or near the transformer (\ref{fig:panelvicinity}).

-\textbf{Impact of Climate Change:} Overheating and insulation failures are the key failure modes for switchgear \cite{sg_2}.
-The switchgear equipment located in the substation yard is not only subject to weather related ambient conditions but also due to the heat generated by neighboring equipment.
-Especially during extreme heat conditions, the load/ demand in the system is high considering a significantly high air conditioning load.
-This condition tends to drive a high load current in all the current carrying equipment causing internal equipment temperature rise.
-This coupled with the high ambient temperature conditions can lead to failure of multiple components like insulation, adhesives, etc., that can lead to complete equipment failure.
+\textbf{Impact of Extreme Temperature Operations:} Overheating and insulation failures are the key failure modes for switchgear \cite{sg_2}.
+The switchgear equipment located in the substation yard is not only subject to weather-related ambient conditions but also the heat generated by neighboring equipment.
+Especially during extreme heat conditions, the load/demand in the system is high (considering a significantly high air conditioning load).
+This condition tends to drive a high load current in all the current-carrying equipment, causing internal equipment temperature rise.
+This, coupled with the high ambient temperature, can lead to failure of multiple components like insulation, adhesives, etc., which in turn can lead to complete equipment failure.

-The other aspect that is possible in the field but not reported in the literature is the impact of surrounding equipment heat exhaust causing increased ambient air heating that can cause equipment like switchgear and switchgear panels to be exposed to extreme heat.
+Another aspect that is possible in the field but not reported in the literature is the heat exhaust from surrounding equipment increasing the ambient temperature, which can cause equipment like switchgear and switchgear panels to be exposed to extreme heat.